Skip navigation

 For the nominating employer:

-• A copy of the most recently executed labour agreement or labour agreement variation, signed and dated by the business representative and the Department of Home Affairs
+• A copy of the most recently executed labour agreement signed and dated by the business representative and the Department of Home Affairs

 For the nominee:

-• A copy of the nominee’s passport (the biographical detail page, including their photograph, only)
+• A copy of the nominee’s passport (the biographical detail page, including their photograph)

 • A current curriculum vitae (CV) (maximum 3 pages)